AmjedAgabani/CS-GO-config/README.md

 Launch by opening console and typing `exec serv`

-Return config to match-ready default config by typin `exec unload` in console.
+Return config to match-ready default config by typing `exec unload` in console.

 #### Keybinds